 This course is algebra-based Physics with a study of Kinematics, the reasons for, laws of and patterns in the motion of things.
 Common misconceptions are unraveled as scholars learn how to articulate a new and improved perspective of the physical world.
 New vocabulary as well as old vocabulary used in new ways helps scholars to communicate their findings in scientific inquiry activities.
 Forming and testing hypotheses by experimentation and analysis of the results are important parts of this process.
-Other components of Newton's mechanical universe are studied, including Momentum, Energy, Vectors, and Optics.
+Other components of Newton's mechanical universe are studied, including Momentum, Energy, and Vectors.
 Once scholars master the concepts of rectilinear motion, they are introduced to curves, satellites, and orbits.
-A capstone unit on harmonic motion, waves, sound, and light finishes this course of study.

-Prerequisite: Biology & Algebra II Dual Enrollment option with Rio Salado College Rio Salado Course Number PHY111
+Prerequisite: Biology & Algebra II

+Dual Enrollment option with Rio Salado College Rio Salado Course Number PHY111